 Before getting into the specific steps of becoming a reviewer, it is essential to know some background on what reviewers do for our journals, as well as the eligibility requirements and expectations for them.

 The Peer Review Process

 All manuscripts submitted to ASHA journals are subject to peer review and editing.
 As of January 1, 2017, manuscripts submitted to ASHA journals go through an editorial board peer review model.
 In this model, an editor-in-chief (EIC) is responsible for assigning each manuscript to an editor who has the appropriate content expertise.
 The editor assigns at least two reviewers, sometimes three.
 These reviewers can be all editorial board members (EBMs) or one EBM and one ad hoc reviewer or any combination.
-Reviewers use the ScholarOne Manuscripts peer review system to submit lists of strengths and weaknesses in a number of categories appropriate for the type of manuscript as well as any brief additional comments.
+Reviewers use the Editorial Manager peer review system (see sidebar for links) to submit lists of strengths and weaknesses in a number of categories appropriate for the type of manuscript as well as any brief additional comments.

 Upon receipt of reviews, the editor is not expected to provide additional detailed comments.
 The editor, in a decision letter, instead helps the author identify the most important changes, particularly when EBMs or ad hoc reviewers disagree.
 An editor would be free to recruit additional reviews, such as for specialized statistics review, as needed.
 The decision of the editor is final, although there is an appeal process in the event an author believes the rejection was unfounded.
 (More information about the appeals process is provided in the After a Decision on Your Manuscript section of the Author Resource Center.)

 As mentioned above, there are two types of ASHA Journals reviewers: